top of page

 Marta Bassino finished third in front of the home Italian crowd, matching the very same result she secured at the venue in 2017.

-In 2021 Tessa Worley won in Kronplatz her first World Cup race since 2018 when she won in the Opening race in Sölden.
+In 2021, Tessa Worley won in Kronplatz her first World Cup race since 2018, when she won in the Opening race in Sölden.
 Worley skied the fastest second run to move from fifth place after the first run into first place, finishing 0.27 seconds ahead of Lara Gut-Behrami.

 Marta Bassino completed the podium.
-She had to settle for third place 0.73 seconds behind Worley.
+She had to settle for third place, 0.73 seconds behind Worley.

-Last season Sara Hector won the Giant Slalom in Kronplatz.
-The Swedish was super consistent and extremely aggressive, and despite a big mistake in the middle section, she was able to edge Petra Vlhova by 0.15 seconds, who had set the best time in the first run.
+In 2022, Sara Hector won the Giant Slalom in Kronplatz.
+The Swede was super consistent and extremely aggressive, and despite a big mistake in the middle section, she was able to edge Petra Vlhova by 0.15 seconds, who had set the best time in the first run.
+Tessa Worley finished in third place, +0.52 seconds behind Hector.

 bottom of page